A car accident can be shocking and highly stressful but it's important you stay calm.

 Reporting a car accident: Key points

-Keep this checklist handy to refer to if you’re in an accident.
+Keep this checklist to refer to if you’re in a car accident:

-- Note down details of any other drivers, you’ll need to give these to your insurer.
+- Note down the details of any other drivers - you need to give these to your insurer

-- Report the incident to your insurer within 24 hours.
+- Report the incident to your insurer - you should report the accident within 24 hours

 - Gather all the details together - if you need to make an insurance claim, do so as soon as possible using this information